junxkeeplearn/junxkeeplearn/README.md

 ## Hi I'm Junx 👋

-I gradually realized that I needed a platform to record the knowledge I was accumulating at work, as well as what I was learning privately; without a doubt, GitHub is that platform!
+I gradually realized the need for a platform to record the knowledge I have accumulated at work, as well as the content I learn privately;
+There is no doubt that **GitHub** is such a platform！

 <!--
 **junxkeeplearn/junxkeeplearn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.